 Stollen

-Traditional German Christmas bread from Dresden, filled with dried fruits, nuts, and marzipan, then dusted with powdered sugar.
-This festive bread symbolizes the Christ child wrapped in swaddling clothes.
+Traditional German Christmas bread from Dresden filled with dried fruits, nuts, spices, and dusted with powdered sugar, representing baby Jesus swaddling clothes and centuries-old holiday heritage with protected EU designation.

 Type: food